Effects of dynamical friction on perturbations for evolving dark energy: Theoretical models of friction

 where $\rho$ and $P$ represent the total density and pressure and remembering that $\frac{\ddot{a}}{a} \equiv \dot{H}+H^2$, combining Eqs.~\eqref{eqorl1} and \eqref{eqorl2}, we infer

-At this stage, we distinguish two cases, as below reported. \begin{itemize} \item[-] Slow-rolling approximation, namely $3H^2\gg 2\dot H$, leading to
+At this stage, we distinguish two cases, as reported in the following. \begin{itemize} \item[-] Slow-rolling approximation, namely $3H^2\gg 2\dot H$, leading to

 reducing to our previous case, discussed above, with $\Gamma=\tfrac{1}{2}$, $\eta_1=0$ and $\eta_2=\eta_0$.
-This certifies that our previous approach turns out to be a suitable approximation that works well in a phase in which $H^2$ dominates over the dynamics of the universe, albeit it does not account for the whole stages of its evolution. \item[-] Fast-rolling approximation, namely $3H^2\ll 2\dot H$, having
+This certifies that our previous approach turns out to be a suitable approximation that works well in a phase in which the effects of pressure are subdominant over those associated with the density only over the dynamics of the universe, although it does not account for the whole stages of its evolution. \item[-] Fast-rolling approximation, namely $3H^2\ll 2\dot H$, having

 that shows a quite different case with respect to the one previously developed, where the dynamical effects, $\sim \ddot a$, are taken into account explicitly. \end{itemize}

 In our computations, we investigate the consequences of Eq. \eqref{eqorl1}, prompting the main differences between the two limiting cases featured in Eqs. \eqref{eqapproxorl1} and \eqref{eqapproxorl2}.
 To this end, it appears essential to work out different sets of $\Gamma$ values that are not known \emph{a priori}.